 Python Geoscience Modelling and Interpretation

-PyGMI stands for Python Geophysical Modelling and Interpretation.
+PyGMI stands for Python Geoscience Modelling and Interpretation.
 It is a modelling and interpretation suite aimed at magnetic, gravity and other datasets.

 PyGMI is developed at the Council for Geoscience (Geological Survey of South Africa).